 A Russian mining town about 55km (34 miles) from Longyearbyen.
-There are no roads, boats when ice-free or snowmobiles in winter are used to reach Barentsburg.
-It has a population of around 500, half of what there used to be at its peak but more than the minimum of a few years ago.
+There are no roads in or out, boats when ice-free or snowmobiles in winter are used to reach Barentsburg.
+It has a population of 455 (in 2020) half of what there used to be at its peak but more than the minimum of a few years ago.
 It is an unusual place to visit, part ghost town, part live town.
 There are Soviet era reminders around, some big old buildings seem to have been abandoned intact and some are noticeably sagging or subsiding into the ground.
 Other nearby buildings are modern and clearly used.
 An interesting place to visit, there is a Pomor Museum too.

 An island on the east coast of Svalbard.
 There is an extensive area at Sundnesset covered with whale "sub-fossils" these are whale bones that were deposited here on the sea-bed from 50,000 to a few thousand years ago, the sea-bed then tilted and rose exposing the bones on the land.
 They are sub fossils as they are still made of bone rather than being mineralized as true fossils.

-An abandoned mining camp from the early years of the 20th century.
-The machinery and huts are there as they were left over a hundred years ago, disintegrating only very slowly in the cold Arctic climate which has preserved the relics well.
+An mining camp abandoned in the early years of the 20th century.
+The machinery and huts are there as they were left over a hundred years ago, disintegrating very slowly in the cold Arctic climate which preserves the relics well

 At the south end of Hornsund fjord is a large open bay called Gashamna which was the site of summer-only whale processing in the 1600's to 1700's.
 There are the remains of the blubber ovens here and in particular of some of the larger bones from the Bowhead and Right whales that were killed and brought ashore to be dealt with.
 The nutrients from the bones have leaked out and support small but verdant communities of plants (mainly mosses) which still form isolated ecosystems recycling nutrients 350 years later.
 A foot or so beyond the bones and the ground is bare and sterile.